code-neves/PoTi/README.md

 ## Acknowledgments

-- Thank you to the Pomodoro Technique for providing a productive time management method.
+- Thank you to all my colleagues at the Santander Coders #1004.
-- Audio notifications courtesy of [example.com](example.com).
+- Audio notifications courtesy of [Great Sound Effects](https://youtu.be/hBJ5NvMj21M).

 ## About